 We have victory through Jesus to overcome the daily struggles in our lives, and we can daily call out to God in prayer to help us walk in victory.

 Examples of Victory in the Bible

-In 2 Chronicles chapter 20, King Jehoshaphat experienced the splendor of worship in a powerful way.
-All was well within his kingdom until he received a troubling message that his enemies were coming to make war with him (2 Chronicles 20:1).
+One of my favorite examples of victory in the Bible is found In 2 Chronicles chapter 20.
+All was going well in King Jehoshaphat’s kingdom until he received a troubling message that his enemies were coming to make war with him (2 Chronicles 20:1).

 But despite the alarming news, Jehoshaphat didn’t panic.

 He sought the Lord to help him in his great time of need.
 Within his prayer he proclaimed the truth of God’s mighty power.

 “You rule over all the kingdoms of the nations.
 Power and might are in your hand, and no one else can withstand you” (vs.6).

 His prayer and proclamation of God’s sovereignty gave him the right perspective regarding his situation.
 He knew where to fix his eyes.

 “We do not know what to do, but our eyes are on you” (vs. 12).

 This perspective gave Jehoshaphat the courage to take his position against his enemies.
 He stood firm on the solid promises of God’s deliverance.